-The maple-glazed carrots recipe constitutes a classic culinary treat that has no boundaries.
+The miso and maple glazed carrots recipe constitutes a classic culinary treat that has no boundaries.
 Basic ingredients can create a sweet and savory meal that will please everyone.
 They are one great appetizer and side dish and are ideal for Thanksgiving.

 💡 The ultimate last-minute side dish